jdraines/init-pyproject/README.md

 - Users can define project templates locally or in a git repo
 - Simple CLI command to apply scaffolding
-- Users can provide variable values via a yaml, environment variables, or via CLI prompts at scaffolding time.
+- Users can provide variable values via a yaml, environment variables, or interactively at the command line at scaffolding time.

 ## Creating your own templates